liuhaian/sentiment140/README.md

 with *Rstudio*
 * Project menu -> New Project -> Version Control -> **Git**
 * Paste following Repository URL: https://github.com/okugami79/sentiment140
-* Shift-Control b - to build R package
+* Shift-Control b - to build R package (You might be prompt to install dependency 'plyr' first)
 * type library(sentiment) at R console,  start using it!